 Author/creator.
 Title of source.
 Title of container, Other contributors, Version, Number, Publisher, Publication date, Location.

-In the case of encyclopedia and dictionary entries, the definitions for each of these elements are as follows.
+In the case of online sources, the definitions for each of these elements are as follows.

-If you found the encyclopedia entry in a database, you will need to repeat the following two elements at the end of your citation:
+If you found the item in a database, you will need to repeat the following two elements at the end of your citation: